tldr-pages/tldr/pages/common/jtbl.md

 `cat {{file.json}} | jtbl`

-- Specify the column width for wrapping:
+- Print a table and specify the column width for wrapping:

 `cat {{file.json}} | jtbl --cols={{width}}`

-- Truncate rows instead of wrapping:
+- Print a table and truncate rows instead of wrapping:

 `cat {{file.json}} | jtbl -t`

-- Don't wrap or truncate rows:
+- Print a table and don't wrap or truncate rows:

 `cat {{file.json}} | jtbl -n`